Many of the posts on this website allow you to leave comments and discuss the article with other readers.

 Below you’ll find the general rules for which comments are approved or rejected.

 All Spam comments will always be rejected.
-These generally include any comment with an author URL or a link in the comment itself.
+These generally include any comment with an author URL or a link in the comment itself that does not relate to the content of the article.

 Offensive or abusive comments